ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. Click on **Edit log resources** next to the service which you created earlier and select **Kubernetes**.
 1. Copy and run the command under **Install Sysdig Agent to your cluster** on a terminal where you have set the `KUBECONFIG` environment variable to deploy the Sysdig agent in your cluster.
 Wait for the deployment to complete.

 Note: The Sysdig agent installation as provided by the IBM Cloud script includes the enablement of the Prometheus metrics feature by default.
-In addtion, the deployment yaml `app-log-analysis.yaml` used for the example Python application in this tutorial [here](#deploy_configure_kubernetes_app) includes the appropriate annotations to `scrape` for Premetheus metrics.
+The deployment configuration `app-log-analysis.yaml` used for the example Python application in this tutorial [here](#deploy_configure_kubernetes_app) includes the appropriate annotations to `scrape` for Prometheus metrics.
   ```yaml
   spec:
     template: